open-telemetry/opentelemetry-go-build-tools/semconvgen/README.md

-# Go Semantic Convention Generator
+# ⛔️ DEPRECATED - Go Semantic Convention Generator

+> [!WARNING]
+> This tool is deprecated and will be removed in a future release.
+> Use [weaver] instead.

 This tool is designed to generate constants in a semantic convention package for the Go API and the collector.